NatLibFi/FintoAI/README.md

     oc rollout restart deployment/ai-dev-finto-fi-annif

-TODO: Dedicated Docker image with rsync?

 ## Webpage updates

 Webpage content can be updated by running

     oc start-build ai-dev-finto-fi-nginx

-This builds and deploys a new nginx image that includes the (updated) content from `ai.finto.fi/` of this repository.
-For the test instance a webhook trigger starts builds automatically for every push to the repository.
+This builds and deploys a new NGINX image that includes the (updated) content from `ai.finto.fi/` of this repository.

 # Useful `oc` commands